sulu/sulu-docs/cookbook/extend-entities.rst

 ===============

 Sulu has a very easy way to extend and replace the internal entities.
-This feature is not implemented for each entity but it will be implemented soon for all.
+This feature is not implemented for each entity but it will be implemented for all soon.

-This entities ready to extend:
+These entities are ready to extend:

 * User
 * Role
 * Contact

-All of them you can extend the same way.
+You can extend all of them in the same way.
 Therefor we explain it for `User` here.

 Create a Entity
 ---------------

 Create your own Entity for example in the `ClientWebsiteBundle`.
-You can for example use the `doctrine:generate:entity` command for that.
+You can use the `doctrine:generate:entity` command for that.
 Extend the generated Entity with the Sulu `User` class.

 .. code-block:: php